plcnextusa/eHMISupportFile_UpdateService/README.md

 ./install.sh
 ```

 Once the script returns "Install Complete", the auto-updater code is installed and running.

 ## Application Notes:
+This application is looking for file ```update.tar``` within the eHMI support file location.
+If found it extracts the tarball and runs the ```updateFiles.sh``` script.

+### updatefiles.sh
+The updatefiles.sh file will be used to update all settings and move files to your specified locations.
+There are no guides on this as this must be developed yourself, built for your application.

+### To create a tarball:
+1. Create a folder inside the /opt/plcnext/ directory: ```mkdir /opt/plcnext/update```
+2. Add all files and scripts into the folder
+3. Zip the folder into a tarball using this command: ```tar -czf update.tar update```
+4. Copy the tar onto your PC using SFTP
+5. Add the tarball to the support folder on your PLCnext Application.

 ### update.tar expected topology
 #### Note: ```updateFiles.sh``` MUST exist.
 It updates the files within the tarball.